infinityworks/Policies/ISO-27001/computing/readme.md

 - For Windows users, Autoplay options must be disabled on the laptop/desktop.
 - Infinity Works computational devices may be audited at any time.
 - All laptops and desktops must have the Google Endpoint Verification plugin enabled and must ensure the device syncs at least every 30 days.
+- When using your device to access Infinity Works systems, via a home network, the router for this network needs to be compliant with security patch policy and have had any default passwords changed.

 ## Policy Compliance